AdobeDocs/pass.en/help/authentication/adobe-primetime-authentication-and-the-android-6-marshmallow-new-permissions-model.md

 </br>

-The new Android 6 Marshmallow release introduces some updates to the permissions model, which can affect the behavior of apps that use the existing Adobe Pass authentication SDK version 1.8 and older.
+The new Android 6 Marshmallow release introduces some updates to the permissions model, which can affect the behavior of apps that use the existing Adobe Pass Authentication SDK version 1.8 and older.

 As a new feature, the new Android OS offers [granular control over the permissions that apps require at the time of installation and at runtime](https://developer.android.com/about/versions/marshmallow/android-6.0-changes.html).